fvicent/VB6DynamicCall/README.md

 # Rationale

 Functions are not first-class citizens in VB6.
-All you have is the `AddressOf` keyword in order to get a pointer to a function (specially useful for interfacing with the Win32 API), but there is no simple way to call a function by address nor to figure out the arguments passed to that function at runtime.
+All you have is the `AddressOf` keyword in order to get a pointer to a function (especially useful for interfacing with the Win32 API), but there is no simple way to call a function by address nor to figure out the arguments passed to that function at runtime.
 While an easy task in modern languages, a simple callback mechanism implementation in VB6 leads to boilerplate code and weird workarounds.
 VB6DynamicCall aims to overcome these limitations.

 # Usage